sdiehl/wiwinwlh/tutorial.md

 1. Lexer.x
 1. Parser.y

-Running the standalone commands will generate will take Alex/Happy source files from stdin and generate and output Haskell module.
+Running the standalone commands will take Alex/Happy source files from stdin and generate and output Haskell modules.
 Alex and Happy files can contain arbitrary Haskell code that can be escaped to the output.

 ```bash